So you’ve listed your business for sale. The next step is to monitor your inbox for enquiries from potential buyers.

 When you’ve screened enquiries for timewasters and found a convincing buyer with a credible financial plan, you’ll need them to sign a non-disclosure agreement (NDA).
 Only once this is signed should you share with a buyer any sensitive commercial information.

 Also called a confidentiality agreement, an NDA is an undertaking by one or both parties not to disclose sensitive information to third parties.
-It therefore reduces the risk that trading accounts, your customer database and other confidential information will be leaked to staff, customers or competitors to damaging effect.
+It

 A template NDA is a good starting point.
 However, it may be beneficial to have a professional adapt it for your purposes and ensure the document is valid under your and the other party’s jurisdiction.

 Admittedly, if a signatory decides to break an NDA, there is little you can do to prevent them.
 However, an NDA does offer you legal recourse to seek damages and therefore serves as a major deterrent.

 So you've dealt with initial enquiries, filtered out timewasters and found a credible buyer.
 Soon the buyer will want to visit your premises and meet you face to face.

 Make sure your premises are tidy, clean and running like a well-oiled machine.
 Get your books and records up to date and in order beforehand too.